Find a Menopause Specialist

 You’re looking for assistance with your perimenopause symptoms, which is great!
 The next step is to interview them.
 Just think about it, what would you do before you hire a new employee or assistant?
 Have an interview!
 Same goes with your healthcare professional.
 Most specialists will not charge for this consultation, and if they do, it’s probably money well spent.
 You want to be completely comfortable with your specialist—after all, he or she is your new business partner in your menopause business!
 This is a good time to think inside the box.
 Don’t be afraid to ask questions or walk away if it’s not the right fit.
 Here are some tips on how to approach your interview:

-- Spend a couple weeks filling out my Menopause Symptoms Chart.
-Sign up for my Menopause Mondays Newsletter and you will get a free downloadable version.
+- Download my free Menopause Symptoms Chart.
 Fill this chart our for at least two weeks and take it with you to your appointment.
 This way, you can not just tell, but show your specialist how you’re feeling.

 - Bring an advocate.
 This can be a friend, relative, or partner.
 Bring someone who will be comfortable advocating along with you in your quest for perimenopause help.
 Another set of ears is always beneficial.

 - Ask any and ALL questions about your perimenopause symptoms.
 Seriously, don’t hold anything back.
 Bring a note pad with all the questions you have.
 It is helpful to jot down the answers so you can refer back to this later.